 First, you should determine how you’re going to use the kayak.
 This is especially important because inflatable kayaks used for whitewater rafting offer different features than products used for fishing.
 Of course, if you want to use your inflatable kayak in a variety of different applications, you’ll want to consider purchasing one that offers a comprehensive solution.

 Next, you should consider the standard features offered on most inflatable kayaks.
 No matter what kind of inflatable model you purchase, there are a few features you should always consider:

 √ Carrying Capacity – How many people are going to be using the kayak at any given time?
 Just like traditional hard kayaks, inflatable kayaks offer both solo and tandem (paddling with someone else) options.
 If you want to paddle with a friend or loved one, consider purchasing an inflatable tandem kayak, which usually seats two.
-Some companies even manufacture models that can sit up to three people at a time with higher weight limits and more spots for additional seats.
+Some companies even manufacture models that can sit up to three people at a time with higher weight capacities and more spots for additional kayak seats.

 You may also want to consider how much room available for taking your pets along with you.
 Many kayakers enjoy bringing their dogs on their rafting trips with them.
 Having enough room for furry friends can be just as important as having enough room for another person.